-This Computer Matching Agreement (agreement) sets forth the terms, conditions, and safeguards under which the Social Security Administration (SSA) will disclose information to the Department of Housing and Urban Development (HUD), Office of Public and Indian Housing, Office of Multifamily Housing to administer certain rental assistance programs.
-SSA will provide HUD Social Security number (SSN) verifications, death indicator when applicable, Title II (Federal Old Age, Survivors, and Disability Insurance Benefits (OASDI)), Title XVI (Supplemental Security Income (SSI) for the Aged, Blind, and Disabled), and Title VIII (Special Benefits for Certain World War II Veterans (SVB)) benefit information.
+This Computer Matching Agreement (agreement) sets forth the terms, conditions, and safeguards under which the Social Security Administration (SSA) will disclose information to the Department of Housing and Urban Development (HUD), Office of Public and Indian Housing, and Office of Multifamily Housing to administer certain rental assistance programs.
+SSA will provide HUD with Social Security number (SSN) verifications; death indicator, when applicable; and Title II (Federal Old Age, Survivors, and Disability Insurance Benefits (OASDI)), Title XVI (Supplemental Security Income (SSI) for the Aged, Blind, and Disabled), and Title VIII (Special Benefits for Certain World War II Veterans (SVB)) benefit information.
 HUD will use this information to verify participants' eligibility in various HUD rental assistance programs.

-HUD, through public housing agencies (PHA) (as defined in 24 C.F.R. § 5.100) and private owners and management agents (0/A) (PHAs and 0/A's are collectively referred to as POAs) who administer HUD rental assistance programs, will compare the match results with other evidence to determine whether participants have reported complete and accurate income information and whether participants have received the appropriate amount of housing assistance.
+HUD, through public housing agencies (PHA) (as defined in 24 C.F.R. § 5.100) and private owners and management agents (O/A) (PHAs and O/As are collectively referred to as POAs) who administer HUD rental assistance programs, will compare the match results with other evidence to determine whether participants have reported complete and accurate income information and whether participants have received the appropriate amount of housing assistance.